You will be logged off in seconds due to inactivity and risk losing your quote. Click here to continue using this web page.

 Importance of having professional indemnity insurance for tradesman

-With Professional Indemnity Insurance, your insurer will foot the bill for everything from legal costs to a settlement pay out (up to your chosen level of indemnity u to £2m).
+With Professional Indemnity Insurance, your insurer will foot the bill for legal costs to a settlement pay out or compensation that must be paid to the claimant (up to your chosen level of indemnity up to £1m).

 PROFESSIONAL INDEMNITY INSURANCE (SUMMARY)

-• Competitive rates for most trades including electricians and plumbers
+• Competitive rates for many trades including electricians and plumbers

 • Option to cover multiple trades